Living in Short Gap, WV

 Things to Do in Short Gap

 Short Gap, West Virginia, is an outdoor lover's paradise.
 Miles of unfettered terrain beg you to go hiking and the roads are perfect for biking on a sunny summer day.
-Shutterbugs are spoiled for choice when the leaves start to change - nearly every landscape makes for a good photo opportunity.
-Fly fishing is another popular activity in Short Gap.
-This slow-paced excursion takes some patience, but catching your own dinner is quite a reward.
+Shutterbugs are spoiled for choice when the leaves start to change, since nearly every landscape makes for a good photo opportunity.
+Fly fishing is another popular activity in Short Gap; this slow-paced excursion takes some patience, but catching your own dinner is quite a reward.

 Short Gap Real Estate

 Mosthomes for sale in Short Gap are single-family properties, complete with a sprawling yard and plenty of room to park your cars.
 With multiple bedrooms and plenty of outdoor space, you'll never feel crowded no matter which neighborhood you select.
 Single-story ranch-style homes are readily available in the inventory here, but two-story homes with ample bedrooms are also for sale.
 Of course, the Short Gap real estate market has not forgotten about new builders.
 With plenty of undeveloped land, it's easy to get your hands on an empty lot and build your ideal home from scratch.